oauth-wg/draft-ietf-oauth-attestation-based-client-auth/draft-ietf-oauth-attestation-based-client-auth.md

 ## Providing Challenges through the Challenge Endpoint {#challenge-endpoint}

-The Authorization Server or Resource Server MAY offer a challenge endpoint for Clients to fetch Challenges in the context of this specification.
+The Authorization Server or Resource Server MAY provide a challenge endpoint for Clients to fetch Challenges in the context of this specification.
 If the Authorization Server supports metadata as defined in {{RFC8414}} or the Resource Server supports metadata as defined in {{RFC9728}}, it MUST signal support for the challenge endpoint by including the metadata entry `challenge_endpoint` containing the URL of the endpoint as its value.

 If the challenge endpoint response contains a `DPoP-Nonce` HTTP header field, a Client using DPoP MUST use its value as the `nonce` in subsequent DPoP proofs as defined in {{RFC9449}}.